 Before you start looking at specific plans like Plan G or Plan N, it’s helpful to understand the framework for making a good choice.
 This involves a bit of self-reflection on your healthcare habits and a clear-eyed look at your finances.
 It also means understanding that while all Medigap plans of the same letter offer the same basic benefits regardless of the insurer, the price you pay can vary dramatically from one company to another.
 That’s why shopping around is so critical.
 Many people make the mistake of picking the first plan they see or going with a household name without checking other rates, which can cost them hundreds of dollars a year.
 This section will walk you through a straightforward, four-step process designed to help you find the best value.
 We’ll cover how to assess your needs, compare companies, understand all the costs involved, and get accurate pricing.

-Step 1: Review Your Healthcare Needs and Budget
+Step 1: Assess Your Health Needs and Budget

 First, take a moment to think about your health.
 Are you in great shape and rarely see a doctor, or do you have chronic conditions that require regular visits?
 Consider your prescriptions, how often you expect to need medical care, and whether you travel frequently.
 It’s also helpful to look at your budget to determine what you can comfortably afford for a monthly premium.
 Some plans offer extra perks like fitness memberships or health discounts, so think about whether those benefits would be valuable to you.
 This initial review will give you a solid foundation for comparing plans and ensure you don’t pay for coverage you don’t need.